Understanding the Different Types of Logical Reasoning Methods and Argumentation

 The idea will be to not only list the different reasoning types, but to explain some of their complexities and to illustrate how they work together within the bounds of formal logic and reason.

-Basic definitions of logic and reason: In plain English, a “term” is a concept in a statement (a subject or predicate), a “proposition” is a statement in which terms are connected by “logical connectors” (like: and, or, not), “premises” are a collection of statements that make the case for the argument, an “inference” is a conclusion to a premise(s), and an “argument” is a collection of statements (premises and inferences).
-The forms of reasoning below are simply different ways we can deal with propositional logic/reason/argument/inference (i.e. they are different ways we can consider information to draw conclusions).
+Basic definitions of logic and reason: In plain English, a “term” is a concept in a statement (a subject or predicate), a “proposition” is a statement in which terms are connected by “logical connectors” (like: and, or, not), “premises” are a collection of statements that make the case for an argument, an “inference” is a conclusion to a premise(s), and an “argument” is a collection of statements (premises and inferences).
+Then propositional logic describes the logical rule-sets that govern reasoned arguments constructed of these parts.
+With this in mind, the forms of reasoning below are simply different ways we can consider collections of statements and draw conclusions.
 Here you’ll note we are dealing with information in “the language form.”
 In our heads we also deal with sensory data when we reason, but that is difficult to convey in words, so we’ll use “propositions” and “propositional logic” as placeholders and deal with reasoning from the perspective of “the philosophy of logic and reason.”

 A List of Types of Reasoning: Deductive, Inductive, Abductive, and Beyond